frukoprof/imagesToPDF/README.md

 Executable for 64-bit is under bin-64 folder.

-Documentation of libHaru library can be found libharu.org
+Documentation of libHaru library can be found at https://github.com/libharu/libharu

-Thanks Thrawn for creating a wrapper! https://autohotkey.com/board/topic/40659-wrapper-for-libharu-creates-pdfs-stdlib-r1-2009-05-11/
+Thanks Thrawn for creating a wrapper, https://autohotkey.com/board/topic/40659-wrapper-for-libharu-creates-pdfs-stdlib-r1-2009-05-11/

-and gwarble for adding Unicode support. https://www.autohotkey.com/boards/viewtopic.php?style=7&f=6&t=60192
+and gwarble for adding Unicode support! https://www.autohotkey.com/boards/viewtopic.php?style=7&f=6&t=60192

 Variable names are pretty self explanatory but simply